Why We Are Seattle’s Best Choice for Foot Orthotics and How to Find the Best Orthotics in Your Region

 There are many different foot orthotic labs (manufacturers) – and the quality between labs varies widely.
 We only use the highest quality labs in order to ensure that your orthotics match your feet exactly as we prescribe, that they can handle even the most difficult prescriptions and to ensure that only the best materials are used so that your orthotics will last a long time.
 In addition, your orthotic molds are stored digitally so it is easy to order additional pair.

 Not everyone needs custom orthotics.
-Some people simply need a better shoe or an OTC arch support to feel better.
+Some people simply need a better shoe, an OTC arch support or proper strengthening to feel better.
 We’ll let you know if we feel that you do not need custom orthotics.

 If you are experiencing foot or lower extremity pain and want to find out if treating your foot function might help reduce your pain, then contact us today for an appointment in our Seattle clinic.